vectorman1/avax-indexer-svc/README.md

 the [indexer](https://github.com/vectorman1/avax-indexer) will show the progress.
 Afterwards, each time it is restarted, it will catch up with the missed out blocks.

+**NB1**: It is possible for it to be required to bump up your Infura daily rate limits.
+This can be done via the [Infura Dashboard](https://app.infura.io/) -> Your API Key -> Security -> Requests. <br>

+Set these values as:

+- Per second requests rate-limiting: 1000
+- Per day total requests: 10000000